pushpad/pushpad-python/README.md

     target_url="http://example.com"  # optional, defaults to your project website )

-# deliver to user
+# deliver to a user
 notification.deliver_to(user_id)

-# deliver to users list
+# deliver to a group of users
 notification.deliver_to((user1_id, user2_id, user3_id))

 # deliver to everyone
 notification.broadcast()
 ```

 If no user with that id has subscribed to push notifications, that id is simply ignored.

-The methods above return an dict(): `res['scheduled']` contains the number of notifications that will be sent.
-For example if you call `notification.deliver_to(user)` but the user has never subscribed to push notifications the result will be `{'scheduled': 0}`.
+The methods above return a dictionary: `'scheduled'` is the number of devices to which the notification will be sent.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).